EarthyScience/SindbadSiteExtractor/README.md

 # Contact:

-Sujan Koirala (on the tool and data), Nuno Carvalhais (on the data), Simon Besnard (on the providers and biomass/age estimates)
+Sujan Koirala (on the tool and data), Nuno Carvalhais (on the data), Simon Besnard (on the extractors and biomass/age estimates)